 Libby Hill Trails provide four season recreation to southern Maine residents.
-There are two types of trails to accommodate a variety of activities.
+There are two types of blazed trails to accommodate a variety of activities.
+We also recommend you visit our Navigating Libby Hill page to familiarize yourself for blazed and unmarked trails.

-Wide Trails – Our 5 miles wide track trails (15 feet wide) are designed for competition level cross country skiing.
+Wide Trails – Our five miles of wide track trails (15 feet wide) are designed for competition level cross country skiing.
 Designed by world-famous trail designer John Morton, the wide trails provide a good mix elevation changes and contours.

 Trails include Moose Odyssey, Turkey Trot, Deer Run, and Holmquist Hollow.
 Winter trail usage is limited to skiing only on wide trails.
 In other seasons walking and running these trails will give the trail user park like experience.